-Care and Advocacy Program (CAP) (previously Crisis Intervention and Sexual Violence Support Services), located in the Office of the Dean of Students, 541-346-3216, or 541-346-SAFE (7233) (available 24 hours); safe.uoregon.edu
+Care and Advocacy Program (CAP), located in the Office of the Dean of Students, 541-346-3216, or 541-346-SAFE(7233) (available 24 hours); safe.uoregon.edu

-CAP staff provide students with confidential support, including but not limited to, academic interim support, referral to on and off-campus counseling services, health services, legal advocacy, assistance filing criminal reports, housing and transportation interim support, financial aid assistance, immigration and visa assistance, help with employment concerns, 24-hour on-call services and a hotline, and various other on- and off-campus needs.
+CAP staff provide students with confidential support, including but not limited to, academic interim support, referral to on- and off-campus counseling services, health services, legal advocacy, assistance filing criminal reports, housing and transportation interim support, financial aid assistance, immigration, and visa assistance, help with employment concerns, 24-hour on-call services and a hotline, and various other on- and off-campus needs.
 The goal is to ensure that all students who report to the university are met with a caring and compassionate response and are provided with access to all available resources, support, and interim measures required by law.

-The University Counseling Services, 541-346-3227 (available 24 hours, after hours dial "1"); counseling.uoregon.edu
+University Counseling Services, 541-346-3227 (available 24 hours, after hours dial "1"); counseling.uoregon.edu